 - Massage Chairs

-Disclaimer: This document is my own personal notes and experience.
-It is shared for informational purposes only.
+Disclaimer: This document is for informational purposes only.
 By writing this, I am not recommending you take CBD or any other supplements.
 You should talk to your doctor before starting or discontinuing any medicinal substances.

 (If you want to do additional research, click on the links marked [R] for a supporting scientific study or reference.)